 In this issue:

-In summary, it seems to be a very busy time for the A&D industry with record deals, increased investment in new technologies, and growth in the commercial industry.
-We look forward to seeing you at the Paris Airshow, and if we miss you, we would like to wish you a wonderful summer.
+In summary, it seems to be a very busy time for the A&D industry with record backlogs and overall growth in the commercial industry.
+We look forward to seeing you at the Farnborough Airshow, and if we miss you, we would like to wish you a wonderful summer.
 We hope that you summer holidays with family and friends are enjoyable.

 Mario Longpré, CA, CPA